 The first symptom of IBMPFD is often muscle weakness (myopathy), which typically appears in mid-adulthood.
 Weakness first occurs in muscles of the hips and shoulders, making it difficult to climb stairs and raise the arms above the shoulders.
 As the disorder progresses, weakness develops in other muscles in the arms and legs.
 Muscle weakness can also affect respiratory and heart (cardiac) muscles, leading to life-threatening breathing difficulties and heart failure.

 About half of all adults with IBMPFD develop a disorder called Paget disease of bone.
-This disorder most often affects bones of the hips, spine, and skull, and the long bones of the arms and legs.
+This disorder causes bones to grow larger and weaker than normal.
+Paget disease of bone most often affects bones of the hips, spine, and skull, and the long bones of the arms and legs.
 Bone pain, particularly in the hips and spine, is usually the major symptom of Paget disease.
+Other complications of Paget disease of bone depend on which bones are affected.
 Rarely, this condition can weaken bones so much that they break (fracture).

 People with IBMPFD usually live into their fifties or sixties.